Link light rail: Northgate and suburban extensions

 Excavation of the Bellevue tunnel, constructed through sequential excavation, was completed in July 2018 and the East Link project reached a halfway milestone in April 2019.
 Later that year, construction began on a 3.7 mi extension from East Link's planned terminus at Redmond Technology station to Downtown Redmond.
 ST2 had funded engineering and design work for the project, while the remaining $1.53 billion (equivalent to $ in dollars) in construction funds were not approved until ST3 was passed in 2016.
 The Seattle–Mercer Island section, including the floating bridge, suffered from quality control issues during construction that necessitated the full replacement of 5,455 concrete plinths under the tracks as well as new bolt inserts in the fasteners.
 Sound Transit, at the request of Eastside elected officials, approved a 6 mi "starter line" that would operate on the completed East Link (now 2 Line) tracks between South Bellevue and Redmond Technology stations with a reduced schedule.
 It opened on April 27, 2024, to serve Bellevue and Overlake commuters; the extension to Downtown Redmond opened on May 10, 2025.
-Service between Seattle and Bellevue is scheduled to begin in early 2026, pending further tests on the section.
+Service between Downtown Seattle and South Bellevue began on March 28, 2026, with the opening of two more stations.

 The first inter-county extension, the 8.5 mi Lynnwood Link Extension from Northgate to Lynnwood in Snohomish County, opened on August 30, 2024.
 The project was approved as part of ST2 and had its route along Interstate 5 chosen in 2011 ahead of an alternative that used State Route 99.
 The cost of the project was $3.1 billion—of which $1.2 billion was financed by a federal grant.
 The extension's four stations—located in Shoreline, Mountlake Terrace, and Lynnwood—include large parking garages and areas with zoning to support transit-oriented development.
 Daily ridership on the 1 Line increased to 90,000 on weekdays in November 2024 as a result of the extension's opening.
-An infill station in northern Seattle, named Pinehurst, was funded by ST3 and is scheduled to open in 2026.

-Sound Transit plans to open the next southern extension, spanning 7.8 mi from Angle Lake station to Federal Way, on December 6, 2025.
+The southern extension to Federal Way, spanning 7.8 mi from Angle Lake station to Federal Way Downtown station, opened on December 6, 2025.
 It includes three stations near Interstate 5 and was approved in ST3 after its initial round of ST2 funding was eliminated by cuts during the Great Recession.
 The design–build project began construction in 2020, but was delayed following the discovery of poor soil conditions on a section that had to be replaced with a cantilever bridge.
-Train testing between Angle Lake and Federal Way stations began in late 2024.
+An infill station in northern Seattle, named Pinehurst, was funded by ST3 and is scheduled to open in 2026.